xOkMuh/luna-byok-roleplay/README.md

 ![Expression Matrix Grid](https://github.com/xOkMuh/luna-byok-roleplay/blob/main/Screenshot_2026-07-26-01-42-06-130_com.muh.luna.jpg)

 ### 🗺️ Endless Visual Novel Adventures (Textless Campaign Mode)
+Experience a true RPG where the interface transforms into a sleek, immersive Visual Novel.
+Standard chat bubbles melt away, leaving only breathtaking backgrounds and cinematic floating text.

-* **The Narrator:** A Game Master takes control of your campaign.
+* **The Game Master (Auto-Narrator):** A dedicated GM takes control of your campaign.
 Instead of demanding tedious typing, it dynamically provides **3 tactical action options** at the end of every turn.
-* **The Watcher & Cartographer:** An invisible backend system automatically manages your Inventory, Quest Logs, and active NPCs.
-As you progress, the Cartographer automatically renders location imagery and draws world maps in real time.
+Toggle "Auto-Play" to have the GM's voice narrate the story aloud the moment it's generated.
+* **Dual-AI Architecture (The Watcher):** An invisible, secondary AI model runs silently in the background.
+While the GM writes the story, the Watcher actively manages 5 critical background systems: your **Inventory (Bag), Quest Log, NPC Tracker (Bestiary), Lorebook, and Chronicle Log**.
+You can even assign a completely different LLM to power the Watcher for optimized multitasking.
+* **The Cartographer's Memory:** As you explore, the engine autonomously prompts the image generator to draw your current location.
+These areas are saved as physical nodes on your world map.
+If the story takes you back to an old location, the Cartographer remembers and instantly reloads the exact artwork without hallucinating a new one.
+* **Hyper-Accurate Visual Tracking:** The Watcher enforces strict visual continuity.
+It silently tracks exactly what you and your companion are wearing, and what poses you are making at any given second.
+If you click the "Dynamic Portrait" button, the engine fuses these precise outfit and action tags with the Cartographer's background to render a flawlessly consistent snapshot of the current scene.

 ![RPG Adventure](https://github.com/xOkMuh/luna-byok-roleplay/blob/main/Screenshot_2026-07-25-14-26-28-994_com.muh.luna.jpg)